 Fan Dongwang was awarded Australia Council Visual Art New Work Grant five times since 2001; won 2006 Mosman Art Prize; 2004 Art on the Rocks Prize; 2003 Ian Potter Cultural Trust Grant; 2002 Liverpool City Art Prize; 2002 Willoughby City Art Prize; and 2000 Festival of Fisher’s Ghost Art Award.
 His installation Descendant was commissioned by Australian National Gallery in 2000.

-Fan Dongwang's paintings are represented in public collections of Shanghai Art Museum, the Artbank, Sydney Harbour Foreshore Authority, Mosman Council, Wollongong City Gallery, Campbelltown City Gallery, Casula Powerhouse, Dubbo Regional Gallery, Manning Regional Gallery, Australian National University, Sydney University, NSW University, Macquarie University, Wollongong University, Curtin University, Newcastle University, Murdoch University, Charles Sturt University, Australian Centre for Christianity and Culture, Shanghai School of Arts and Crafts.
+Fan Dongwang's paintings are represented in public collections of Shanghai Art Museum, Art Gallery of Western Australia, Artbank Australia, Sydney Harbour Foreshore Authority, City of Sydney Council, Mosman Council, Wollongong City Gallery, Campbelltown City Gallery, Casula Powerhouse, Dubbo Regional Gallery, Manning Regional Gallery, Maitland Regional Gallery, Australian National University, Sydney University, NSW University, Macquarie University, Wollongong University, Curtin University, University Of Western Australia, Newcastle University, Murdoch University, Charles Sturt University, Australian Centre for Christianity and Culture, John Curtin Gallery, City Of Wanneroo.
+Shanghai School of Arts and Crafts.